mathletedev/notebook/english 101/Pedagogy.md

 > A road map signaling not only what we're interested in talking about, but why it's important.

 - Does not need to be a single sentence

-### Practice thesis statement

-The PHS tennis team is a discourse community that derives from the problem-posing model,